You are using an outdated browser. Please upgrade your browser to improve your experience.

-Unused meal swipes and dining dollars in the Complete Cuisine or Satiated Semester plans expire at the end of the semester.
-Unused meals on the weekly plans expire at the end of each week.
+Unused meal swipes and dining dollars in the Satiated Semester plan expire at the end of the semester.
+Unused meals on the Weekly plans expire at the end of each week.

 How Do I Select a Meal Plan

 Students can select a meal plan on their Housing Self-Service page via UAOnline during a designated time after room assignments are finalized for the fall and spring semesters.
-Students will receive an email from the Housing Office once this option is available.
+Students will receive an email from the Department of Residence Life once this option is available.
 If students are assigned to a residence hall, where a meal plan is required, but do not choose a meal plan via UAOnline, the default meal plan of 14 meals per week and $400 dining dollars will be automatically added to their student account before check-in.

 Meal plan selections are binding as of 5:00 pm on the second Friday of instruction in the fall and spring semesters and may not be changed for that semester.

 When choosing a meal plan, take a moment to review your schedule, travel, work hours, or anything else that might affect when you'll eat most of your meals so that you can make an informed decision on which meal plan to choose.

 - If you want to ensure that you don't run out of meals towards the end of the semester and that you have regular meals every week, then one of the two Weekly Servings Plans, which gives you 14 or 18 meals per week may be the best option.